Teaching & Advising

 (Alonso Nichols/Tufts University)

-Julian teaches three graduate classes each year: Food Justice: Critical Approaches in Policy and Planning, Developing Sustainable Communities, and Sharing Cities, Smart Cities and Social Innovation.
+In 2024-25, Julian will teach two graduate classes: Food Justice: Critical Approaches in Policy and Planning, and Developing Sustainable Communities.
 He also hires Research Assistants and advises student theses in relation to his research interests.

 This elective class offers students different lenses, such as critical race theory to see how the intersectionality of race, class, gender, sexuality, ability and citizenship play out in the development of systemic structural and socio-spatial inequities and injustices in food systems.
 It develops an understanding and contextualization of the role of food justice activism within the broader narrative of the alternative food movement and offers emerging ideas about how policymakers and planners can take a role in increasing food justice beyond the more mainstream and ultimately contested notions of what is ‘local’ and ‘sustainable.’
 The course will help participants chart their role(s) in advocating for ‘just sustainability’ as a defining factor in becoming food systems planners and policymakers.